 Administrator Performance Assessment: The assessment required for the Initial Vocational Technical Superintendent/Assistant Superintendent and the Initial Vocational Technical Principal/Assistant Principal licenses pursuant to 603 CMR 4.08.

-Board: The Massachusetts Board of Education.
+Board: The Massachusetts Board of Elementary and Secondary Education.

 Department: The Massachusetts Department of Elementary and Secondary Education.